-If you wish to retrieve your corpse, fly to the foot of the enormous Colossus statue in the middle and hold F key to summon your corpse (and any items that were not looted).
+If you wish to retrieve your corpse, fly to the foot of the enormous Hero statue in the middle and hold F key to summon your corpse (and any items that were not looted).

-To open the Spirit Bank, hit the B key while inside any game world.
+To open the Spirit Bank, hit the B-key while inside any game world.

 Right-click (or drag) items from your inventory into your Spirit Bank to move them to other worlds.

 Items do not move instantly between your inventory and your Spirit Bank.
 While an item is in transit, a small red X will appear in the upper left corner of the item’s icon.
-Once that X disappears (after about two minutes), the transfer is complete.
+Once that X disappears (after two minutes), the transfer is complete.

 VII.
 POWER TRAY